 A successful Giving Tuesday campaign requires certain thoughtful elements.
 To help you identify and wrap all of these factors into your page, we sat down with the customer success management team at Classy for their advice on how to design a stellar campaign.
+For more helpful information like the lessons below, be sure to check out our free Giving Tuesday resource library.

 The images and instructional text below walk you through a Classy crowdfunding campaign step by step so you can be sure you’ve not only covered the necessary bases, but that you’re helping your campaign live up to its fullest potential.